koto-lang/bevy_koto/README.md

 This crate is serves as a proof of concept of integrating Koto with Bevy.

-You can see it in action by running the example application:
+You can see it in action by running the demo application:

 `cargo run --example demo`

+Youtube video of the demo in action:
 [![Playing around with the bevy_koto demo](https://img.youtube.com/vi/EqgAEOucBP8/0.jpg)](https://www.youtube.com/watch?v=EqgAEOucBP8)

 It's still early in development and hasn't been used outside of toy projects,